k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 - **Rows per parent** - if the inner flow returns a single result named **result** with a **collection of maps**, the actor will collect them and move to the next parent row.
 - **Handle all parent rows** - a flow can traverse the parent_rows and return a **collection of maps**.
 The actor will return these rows and will not call the inner flow again.

 The data generation flow returns multiple results that will serve as the row columns and is executed in the **row by row**.
-You can edit the data generation flow to by executed in the **rows per parent** or **handle all parent rows** as explained above.
+You can edit the data generation flow to be executed in the **rows per parent** or **handle all parent rows** as explained above.

 For example, generating 2-5 open cases and 1-6 close cases per activity requires using the 'rows per parent' mode.